alibertowski/dotfiles/README.md

 11. And you're done!

 ## Post-Install Description
+* If secure boot was installed, sync it using sbsync or manually through the UEFI.
+After that, turn secure boot on
 * Nvidia drivers will always use xorg with the BSPWM setup included
 * AMD drivers will always use Wayland with the Swap setup included